 Having a standalone freezer on your property provides extra storage, allowing you to buy bulk quantities of frozen goods or stock up for a large family.
 If the freezer is currently empty, you might need to decide whether to unplug it or keep it running.
 Both options have their advantages, but one may be a better choice for your situation.

 In many cases, unplugging an empty freezer is both the most economical choice and the most environmentally friendly option.
-Since a freezer requires electricity to run, you are adding extra kilowatt hours to your electric bill and using additional energy at your home if you keep the freezer plugged in.
-You can save money on your electric bill by unplugging an empty freezer.
+Since keeping an empty freezer at temperature requires electricity, you are adding extra kilowatt hours to your electric bill and using additional energy at your home if you keep the freezer plugged in.
+Even worse, because the freezer is empty, you have more cubic feet of space to keep cold.
+You can save money on your electric bill, and reduce your environmental impact, by unplugging an empty freezer.

 Defrosting the Freezer